- McMurdo Station, ATA

 Duties and Responsibilities

-- Responsible for maintaining a safe workplace program and ensuring safety is the highest priority in the work place.
+- Must maintain a safe workplace and ensures that safety is the highest priority in the workplace.

 - U.S. citizenship or permanent residence is required.